-Prince William County votes to rename Stonewall Jackson schools in Manassas
+Virginia county votes to rename Stonewall Jackson schools

-Stonewall Jackson will be removed from the names of two schools in northern Virginia following a vote by the school board in Prince William County near Washington, D.C.
+Stonewall Jackson will be removed from the names of two schools in northern Virginia following a vote by the school board.

-The Prince William County School Board unanimously voted Monday night to rename Stonewall Jackson Middle School and Stonewall Jackson High School, two public schools located in Manassas, Va.
+The Prince William County School Board unanimously voted Monday night to rename Stonewall Jackson Middle School and Stonewall Jackson High School, two public schools located in Manassas, Va., near D.C.

-Board members voted to changes the names of buildings to Unity Braxton Middle School and Unity Reed High School, respectively, in honor of African-Americans with ties to the town.
+Board members voted to changes the names of buildings to Unity Braxton Middle School and Unity Reed High School, respectively, in honor of Blacks with ties to the town.

 The schools had been named for Confederate Gen. Thomas “Stonewall” Jackson, a Virginia native who earned his nickname during the First Battle of Bull Run in Manassas in 1861.